 For example, States must develop and implement national policies to ensure the provision of basic education, education that can be accessed equally by all, including across gender and disabilities, and to protect the content of education from discriminatory material, hate-speech, and war propaganda.
-All States should ensure not only the full realisation of the right to education but also ensure that it is justiciable within national, regional or international legal frameworks and that education specific remedies are available.
+All States should ensure not only the full realisation of the right to education but also ensure that it is justifiable within national, regional or international legal frameworks and that education specific remedies are available.
+The adoption of the Sustainable Development Goals and the Incheon Declaration are key developments since the first edition of this Handbook, in respect of their value in assisting States in working towards the full realization of the right to education.